dfinity/portal/docs/developer-docs/gas-cost.md

 ### Execution

 In order to handle an incoming message, the canister executes the function specified in the message.
 The execution cost consists of a fixed execution fee and per-instruction fee that is charged for each executed WebAssembly instruction: `base-fee` + `per-instruction-fee` * `number-of-instructions`.
-The current values of fees are `base-fee` = 590K cycles (or $0.0000007885999 USD), `per-instruction-fee` = 0.4 cycles (or $0.000534644 USD for 1B instructions).
+The current values of fees are `base-fee` = 590K cycles (or $0.0000007885999 USD), `per-instruction-fee` = 0.4 cycles (or $0.0053 USD for 1B instructions).

 By default canisters are scheduled for execution in a "best-effort" manner.
-Canisters that require guaranteed execution can a share of compute capacity by setting `compute_allocation` in their canister settings.
+Canisters that require guaranteed execution can get a share of compute capacity by setting `compute_allocation` in their canister settings.
 Compute allocation is expressed in percents and denote the percentage of an execution core reserved for the canister.
 For example, compute allocation of 50% means that the canister will get 50% of an execution core.
 In other words, it will be scheduled at least every other round.
 Compute allocation of 100% means that the canister will be scheduled every round.
 The current fee for 1 percent computer allocation per second is 10M cycles (or $0.0000133661 USD).

 Execution cost drivers include: